 You cannot sit idly by while a wet-behind-the-ears ‘advisor’ goes trade-happy with your money!

-The same holds true for fees and the many other hidden costs you can pay, avoid, or minimize, depending on the alertness and awareness of the person managing your investments.
-This is about more than just having a good plan.
+The same holds for fees and the many other hidden costs you can pay, avoid, or minimize, depending on the alertness and awareness of the individuals managing your investments.
+This relationship is more than about having a good plan.
 It’s about the ongoing stewardship of your wealth for long-term growth, security, and permanence.
 Regarding the future generations in your family, what do you want your wealth to accomplish for them after you’re gone?

 They would never admit this, of course.
 But their actions bear it out.
-Investment management, and the planning that produces it, is just one component of comprehensive wealth management.
-That plan is massively important, and you need one that serves your short and long term interests.
+Investment management, and the planning that produces it, are just one component of comprehensive independent wealth management.
+That plan is massively important, and you need one that serves your short and long-term interests.
 But there is so much more.

 Large banks and brokerage firms are not likely to fulfill that services.
 It’s simply not in their job description.
 However, independent wealth management firms exist to be that all-in-one go-to advisor you will need, especially when unexpected scenarios arise.

-What You Need Instead
+What You Need Instead on Independent Wealth Manager

 Customized Investment Process

 Your life and your financial needs don’t fit into pre-determined little boxes.
 But that’s how a large bank or brokerage firm will treat you.
-More appropriate for ultra-high net worth investors is a customized wealth management and investment process.
+More appropriate for ultra-high net worth investors is a customized independent wealth management and investment process.
 What does that mean?

 Your investment plan will then be created out of that unique set of goals and needs.
-And, as your life continues to change and unexpected events force you to make new choices and head in different directions, your plan will adapt to those changes, rather than persist in defiance of reality.
+And, as your life continues to change and unexpected events force you to make new choices and head in different directions, your plan will adapt to those changes rather than persist in defiance of reality.

 Our investment process incorporates 100 years of historical market data.
 Why 100 years?
 Because over the past 100 years, the market has experienced wars, depressions, recessions, inflation, booms, busts, and everything in between.
 We have seen how the market behaved during all that volatility.

 All these things have happened.
 Our process uses history to make high-probability projections of how your portfolio will perform in different scenarios.
-If your portfolio still surpasses all your goals and plans in 750 to 900 of those scenarios, we consider your portfolio to be ‘on track.’
+If your portfolio still surpasses all your goals and plans of those scenarios, we consider your portfolio to be ‘on track.’
 We call this the Comfort Zone.

-THAT is a customized investment process.
+That is a customized investment process.

-Prioritization of Asset Management in Tandem with Performance
+Prioritization of Asset Management with Performance

 The preservation and permanence of your wealth matter far more than whether you earn 10% or 9% in a particular year, especially in New York.
 The key to our portfolio projections is the historical data backing the process.
-Our plans are based on creating the ideal asset allocation, customized to your goals and needs.
+Our planning is based on creating the ideal asset allocation customized to your goals and needs.